HiroIshikawa/speech2craft/docs/final.md

 Based on the continuous movements in Malmo, we support all the simple movements such as move, jump, attack, look, pitch etc..
 In addition to that, for it enables user to play Minecraft more intuitively, we are adding several set of actions called smart movements which is triggered by a specific parsing pattern.
 For the current version, by the command “go to <target>” pattern, the agent initiate tracking the closest target entity in the environment.
 Smart movements’ implementation will be explained in more detail in the next section.

 When we find the root and analyse the dependency, spaCy provides us with Part-of-Speech (POS) tagging and dependency tree construction.
 After taking the input text as an instance for text parsing, it comes with rich information associated with each word syntactically and semantically.
 It is accomplished by the pre-trained English model built upon the spaCy library.
 POS tagging can find a word that is a root of the dependency tree of the sentence.
 Since our command is based on the verb initially, it confirm whether the root is verb or not.
 Then following process will look at the children of the root based on the syntactical dependency.
-“Go to the pig”: visualization of dependency tree
+“Go to the pig” and "Use diamond pickaxe and dig": visualization of dependency tree using [displaCy](https://demos.explosion.ai/displacy/)

 ![alt text](https://user-images.githubusercontent.com/1572847/27010018-490af4da-4e50-11e7-9de2-f61e326a5b06.png)

 Let’s go over a simple example of parsing in python code:

 ```python